anna-boser/ET_agriculture/README.md

         * 0_repo_structure.R: create the basic repository structure
         * 1_download_shapefiles.R: Download county shapefile and create the required individual county shapefiles
         * 2_ECOSTRESS
-            * 0_repo_structure.R: create the basic repository structure of data/1_2_ECOSTRESS
+            * 0_repo_structure.R: create the basic repository structure of data/raw/ECOSTRESS
             * 1_APPEEARS_requests: documentation on the appeears (https://lpdaacsvc.cr.usgs.gov/appeears/task/area) requests which can be copied to make the requests again
             * 2_download_links: links provided by appeears that need to be downloaded
             * 3_download_scripts:
-                * Generic-download.sh: template to download the links listed in 2_download_links.
-Note to position oneself in the correct download folder when running these scripts (ex cd data/1_2_ECOSTRESS/Kings).
+                * generic-download.sh: template to download the links listed in 2_download_links.
+Replace all instances of "http//: ..." with the correct links.
+Note to position oneself in the correct download folder when running these scripts (ex cd data/raw/ECOSTRESS).
 Appeears account and password is needed.
-                * by_county: a folder of scripts to download for each county
+                * by_request: a folder of scripts to download for each request
         * 3_CDL.R: Download years 2018-2020 of the Cropland Data Layer
         * 4_USGS_waterdata.R: Supposed to download the county level California irrigation data from the USGS.
 SCRIPT NOT FUNCTIONAL: DOWNLOAD MANUALLY and then break up into metadata (first few lines of data) and data
         * 5_DWR_crop.R: Download the 2018 crop map shapefile of California in 18 from the Department of Water Resources